olmallet81/URT/README.md

 - USE_MKL = 1 to use Intel MKL library
 - USE_BLAS = 1 to use OpenBLAS library

-The default configuration when running *make* is no parallelism and Armadillo.
+The default configuration when running *make* is no parallelism and Armadillo without external BLAS/LAPACK libraries.

-Example: *make USE_OPENMP=1 USE_BLAZE USE_MKL=1* => the shared library libURT.so will be compiled using OpenMP and Blaze with Intel MK.
+Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_MKL=1* => the shared library libURT.so will be compiled using OpenMP and Blaze with Intel MK.

 NB: when compiling with Intel MKL or OpenBLAS, static version of these libraries have been chosen, the shared library obtained will be larger in size but URT will run faster under C++ and the difference will be more important when wrapped for R and Python.
 You will need to adjust the path of these static libraries in the makefile to your own paths.